kisinga/Dukahub/docs/INFRASTRUCTURE_PATTERNS.md

 # Backend Infrastructure Patterns

-This document outlines the architectural patterns, organization principles, and best practices used in the Dukahub backend.
+This document outlines the architectural patterns, organization principles, and best practices used in the Dukarun backend.

 ## Table of Contents